bodlukas/bodlukas.github.io/_research/rmgp.md

 The **source model** consists of the characterization of potential earthquake ruptures that may affect the region of interest.
 It is typically derived via statistical analyses of historical earthquake events in combination with physical constraints and geodesic measurements.

 The **ground-motion model** predicts the level of ground-shaking at the surface induced by a specific earthquake rupture.
 Typically, ground-shaking is expressed via intensity measures such as peak ground acceleration.
 There exist empirical and physics-based ground-motion models that provide probabilistic estimates of such intensity measures at the geographic locations of interest.
 Here we focus on empirical models, which model the spatial distribution of the intensity measure(s) as a stochastic process (also called random field).
-In the linked paper, we explain how such models can be expressed as Gaussian processes (GPs).
+In our paper[^Bodenmann2022], we explain how such models can be expressed as Gaussian processes (GPs).

 The **fragility model** estimates the building damage as a result of a certain level of ground-shaking.
 Such models are derived via high-fidelity structural models of archetype buildings, and empirically using damage data from past earthquakes.
 In the following, we assume that building damage is described via discrete categories (e.g., none, slight, ..., complete), so-called damage states.